Michael P. DeGrandis

 Preceding his legal career, Mike served as Vice President of Research & Development at the National Center for Housing Management.
 Mike designed educational programs to teach federally subsidized affordable housing managers how to comply with frequently litigated statutory authority such as the Fair Housing and Americans with Disabilities Acts, and how to implement complex Department of Housing and Urban Development rules, regulations, and guidance.

-He is admitted only in Virginia.
-His practice is limited to matters and proceedings before United States courts and agencies.
-Mike is not admitted in the District of Columbia.
-He is practicing under members of the District of Columbia Bar.
+*Admitted only in Virginia.
+DC practice limited to matters and proceedings before United States courts and agencies.
+Practicing under members of the District of Columbia Bar.